miniGweek/mangadownloader-extension/README.md

 # mangadownloader-extension
-A Chrome extension for mangadownloader
+A chrome extension to download manga/manhwa from sites like webtoon.xyz, toonily.net as a zip.